joby-lol/php-tid/README.md

 - **URL-safe**: No special characters that are hard to type or need encoding in URLs
 - **Privacy-conscious**: Can drop optional amounts of timestamp precision to avoid leaking exact creation times
 - **Ergonomic**: Strings can be easily converted from the concise format back into the underlying integer, or vice versa
-- **Variable-length**: Currently all values are 63 bits, meaning that they will fit in the default integer representation of almost any language/environment, but the length is not fixed so future versions may expand that length if needed.
+- **Future-proof**: Currently all values are 63 bits, meaning that they will fit in the default integer representation of almost any language/environment, but the length is not fixed so future versions may expand that length if needed.

 ## Why php-tid?